danielb2/hapi-info/README.md

 * `path`: The route path where the information is available.
 Default: `/hapi-info`.
 Setting path to `null` means a route is not created but the server function is still [exposed].
 * `pluginFilter`: A RegExp used to filter out plugins from the returned information.
+* `options`: boolean. default: false. when turned on, the options passed to the plugin will also be displayed

 ### Output example